USENEDEM/Network-Endpoint-Security-applications-installations./README.md

 ### Preview
 ---

-This project gives more insight and practical analysis on installation and configuration of network security applications.
+This project gives more insight and practical analysis on installation and configuration of network and endpoint security applications.

 ### Skills ( Learned )
 ---